COVID-19 SAFETY PROTOCOL

 Some vendors will be granted the ability to park their vehicles at their tents for no extra fee based on request, need and location.
 Make a note on your application explaining your need.

-During outdoor dates some vendors will be able to park with their tent, other vendors may find parking in the southern area of the lot or in another nearby free lot in Uptown.
+During outdoor dates some vendors will be able to park with their tent, other vendors may find parking in the southern area of the lot, on the street (meters unofficially not checked on Saturdays), or in another nearby free lot in Uptown.

 Please note that many of the streets in uptown Kingston are one-way.
 For more detailed info on parking as well as map, see our website: https://kingstonfarmersmarket.org/wp-content/uploads/2020/04/Kingston-Farmers-Market-Parking-Map-2020.pdf